Links

 Dependency

-When your application uses another package, this other package becomes a dependency to your own software.
+When your application uses another package, this other package becomes a dependency in your own software.

 Dependency tree

-(Also known as Dependency path) A hierarchical graph showing the dependencies of a software application.
-This includes both direct and indirect dependencies, and so may be many levels deep.
+Also known as Dependency path.
+A hierarchical graph showing the dependencies of a software application.
+This includes both direct and indirect dependencies and thus may be many levels deep.

 DevOps